 Bills.
 To be financially independent, you need to be able to pay all of your bills, such as rent and utilities.
 If you rely on someone else, such as a family member, for these things, you are not financially independent.

 Debt.
-It’s ok to have debt.
+It’s okay to have debt.
 Most people starting a career fresh out of college have debt.
 It can be student loans or a car payment.
 And further down the road, it can include a mortgage.
-But having debt doesn’t mean you aren’t financially independent.
-As long as you’re working to pay it off and keep up with payments.
+Having debt doesn’t mean you aren’t financially independent – as long as you’re working to pay it off and keeping up with payments.

 Savings.
-If you’re living paycheck-to-paycheck, savings can be difficult.
-But saving is important to be financially healthy.
+If you’re living paycheck to paycheck, savings can be difficult.
+But saving is important to financial health.
 If your car breaks down or a pipe in your house bursts, you want to be able to cover it.

 Retirement.
-Although this falls under the savings category, there’s another aspect of retirement for determining financial independence.
+Although this falls under the savings category, it is another aspect that determines financial independence.
 To be fully financially independent, you should be able to maintain your lifestyle through retirement.

 Investing.
-In the beginning stages of financial independence, it can be difficult to invest.
+In the beginning stages of financial independence, you might find it difficult to invest.
 Money can be tight.
-And many entry-level jobs require living paycheck-to-paycheck with little left over.
+And low wages at many entry-level jobs result in living paycheck to paycheck with little left over.
 But if you have the ability to invest, you haven’t only achieved financial independence.
 You’re on your way to financial freedom.

 It doesn’t matter how much money you make.
 Being financially independent is a choice you have to make.
-But we have eight rules to help you achieve this goal here.
+We have eight rules to help you achieve this goal here.
 And once you have, you can move toward the next goal of financial freedom.

 Financial freedom means something different to everyone.
 Some say it’s the status of having enough savings and income to pay your living expenses for the rest of your life without having to rely on others.
 So, financial independence is the first step to financial freedom.
 But it goes deeper than that.

-The question you should be asking is what is financial freedom to you?
+The question you should be asking is what is financial freedom to me?
 Financial freedom gives you the ability to make decisions based on happiness, not money.
 Is it providing a college education to your children?
-A vacation house in the Bahamas?
+Owning a vacation house in the Bahamas?
 Leaving something to the grandkids?

 Everyone has a different idea of what the vision holds.
 And everyone’s needs are different.
-But at this point, you can make the absolute most out of life because your savings and passive income can fund it.
+But once you’ve achieved financial freedom, you can make the absolute most out of life because your savings and passive income can fund it.
 Let’s look at our checklist.

 Income.
-To achieve financial freedom, it helps to have multiple streams of income.
+To achieve financial freedom, you should have multiple streams of income.
 And more importantly, passive income.
 Most forms of passive income involve having extra money to invest into the source.
 That’s why it can be difficult to obtain in the financial independence step.
 But if you want to be financially free, it helps to have a few sources of passive income.

 Bills.
 At this point, bills should be in the back of your mind.
 You have no worry about failing to pay a bill on time.
-And you can maybe afford a higher rent or mortgage if you choose to.
+And you could even perhaps afford a higher rent or mortgage payment.